-Data acquisition

-The experiments in this study were performed on 22 wild type C57BL/6J adult mice (10-20 weeks old) that were purchased from The Jackson Laboratory (Bar Harbor, ME).
-Of these, 11 mice (6 females, 5 males) were used for electrophysiology experiments, and the remaining 11 were used for anatomical tracing experiments (retrograde tracing: 2 female, 4 males; anterograde tracing: 1 female, 4 males.
-Following arrival at the animal facility, mice were housed on a 12h/12h light-dark cycle with ad-libitum access to food and water.
+Data acquisition.
+The experiments in this study were performed on 22 wild-type C57BL/6J adult mice (10-20 weeks old) that were purchased from The Jackson Laboratory.
+Of these, 11 mice (six females, five males) were used for electrophysiology experiments, and the remaining 11 were used for anatomical tracing experiments (retrograde tracing, two females, four males; anterograde tracing, one female, four males).
+Following arrival at the animal facility, mice were housed on a 12/12 h light/dark cycle with ad libitum access to food and water.
 Experiments and training were performed during the light portion of the cycle.
-All experiments were reviewed and approved by the Florida State University Institutional Animal Care and Use Committee (IACUC) under protocol "PROTO202100006".
+All experiments were reviewed and approved by the Florida State

+University Institutional Animal Care and Use Committee under protocol "PROTO202100006."

-Surgical procedures
+Surgical procedures.
 All animals were anesthetized with an intraperitoneal injection of a cocktail of ketamine (25 mg/ml) and dexmedetomidine (0.25 mg/ml).
 The depth of anesthesia was monitored regularly by visual inspection of breathing rate, whisker reflexes, and tail reflex.
-Body temperature was maintained at 35 °C using a heating pad (DC temperature control system, FHC, Bowdoin, ME).
+Body temperature was maintained at 35°C using a heating pad (DC temperature control system, FHC).
 Once a surgical plane of anesthesia was achieved, the animal's head was shaved, cleaned, and disinfected with iodine solution and 70% alcohol before positioning it in a stereotaxic plate.

-For retrograde tracing experiments, a small craniotomy was drilled above the GC (AP: +1.2 mm, ML:

-~ 3.8 mm relative to bregma).
-A glass pipette was loaded with the cholera toxin subunit B conjugated to Alexa Fluor 555 (CTB-555; Thermo Fisher Scientific, Waltham, MA, catalog #: C34776) and lowered into GC (2.2 mm from the brain surface).
-We injected 150 nl of CTB-555 at a rate of 2 nl/s using a Nanoject III microinjection pump (Drummond Scientific, Broomall, PA).
-Following injection, we waited an additional five minutes before slowly extracting the glass pipette.
-Similarly, anterograde tracing was achieved by injecting the adeno-associated viral construct AAV9-hSyn-mCherry (2.4 × 1013 GC/ml; Addgene, Watertown, MA, catalog #: 114472-AAV9) in the GC at the following coordinates: AP: +1.5 mm, ML: ~ 3.8 mm, DV: -2.5 mm and -2.2 mm, and AP: +1.3 mm, ML: ~ 3.8 mm, DV: -2.6 mm and -2.2 mm).
+For retrograde tracing experiments, a small craniotomy was drilled above the GC (AP, +1.2 mm; ML, ~3.8 mm relative to the bregma).
+A glass pipette was loaded with the cholera toxin subunit B conjugated to Alexa Fluor 555 (CTB-555; Thermo Fisher Scientific, catalog #C34776) and lowered into GC (2.2 mm from the brain surface).
+We injected 150 nl of CTB-555 at a rate of 2 nl/s using a Nanoject III microinjection pump (Drummond Scientific).
+Following injection, we waited an additional 5 min before slowly extracting the glass pipette.
+Similarly, anterograde tracing was achieved by injecting the adeno-associated viral construct AAV9-hSyn-mCherry ( $2.4 \times 10^{13}$ GC/ml; Addgene, catalog #114472-AAV9) in the GC at the following coordinates: AP, +1.5 mm; ML, ~3.8 mm; and DV, ~2.5 mm and ~2.2 mm, and AP, +1.3 mm; ML, ~3.8 mm; and DV, ~2.6 mm and ~2.2 mm.
 At each position, 300 nl of anterograde tracer was injected at 2 nl/s using the Nanoject III.
-We waited five minutes between each injection before moving to the next DV site or removing the pipette from the brain.
+We waited 5 min between each injection before moving to the next DV site or removing the pipette from the brain.